Look Hot Sweating! Your Guide to the Most Flattering Fitness Gear

 To perk up your booty, pay special attention to stitching

 If endless squats aren’t yielding results as quickly as you’d like, there are alternative ways to give your tush a lift.
 For an instant boost, find shorts, leggings, and cropped pants with tight, curved stitching.
 While most workout clothes have straight stitching, these are cut specifically to surround, hug, and lift your assets.
 “The right stitching can add shape to your body and highlight the areas you want featured,” Dunlop says.
 Her favorite better-booty leggings are the Livewire Leggings at Public Myth.
 “They’re seriously so good!” she says.

 Smooth your belly with high-waisted elastic

-The truth is that everyone—even fitness models and triathletes—will show a little bulge while doing sit-ups and stretches (find out if it’s still important to stretch before a workout).
+The truth is that everyone—even fitness models and triathletes—will show a little bulge while doing sit-ups and stretches.
 But if your self-conscious about your mid-section, you can camouflage it by wearing leggings designed with high-waisted elastic.
 “The revival of high-waisted pants is the best thing that ever happened for women of every shape and size,” Dunlop says.
 “If you have any lower belly pooch or stomach flab you want to hide, there are tons of brands with amazing high-waisted options.”
 Check out Bandier’s gorgeous Body Language Slater Legging, the Old Navy Go-Dry High-Rise Compression Shorts, and Glamour Goddess Hi-Waist Yoga Tights from relative newcomer KiraGrace, for perfect examples of gear that will suck in your stomach, narrow your hips, and shrink your waist, so you can focus on crunches!

 If you have short legs, avoid cropped pants at all costs